vladinator1000/blog/content/blog/design-gpu.md

 date: 2025-10-23
 ---

+This article is for product designers who want a glimpse of a new product design paradigm and engineers who are curious about live GPU programming for the web.

 Wouldn't it be cool if you could create this kind of design in the browser?
 {% video src="/images/design-gpu/slime-mold.mp4" alt="Slime mold simulation blending with text" /%}